Filtering Data with WHERE Clause

 NULL represents missing or unknown data, and it requires special handling:

--- Find students who haven't declared a department yet
+-- Find customers who haven't set a preferred category yet

--- Find students who have declared a department
+-- Find customers who have set a preferred category

 -- This WON'T work as expected!

-WHERE dept_id = NULL; -- Always returns no results
+WHERE preferred_category_id = NULL; -- Always returns no results

 Never use = NULL or != NULL in your conditions.
 Always use IS NULL or IS NOT NULL instead.
 NULL represents an unknown value, so any comparison with NULL (even NULL = NULL) returns NULL, which is treated as false.